deuch/ai-services-with-containers/README.md

 For simplification, you can use North Europe to install your azure resources (Free Bastion with developper SKU)

-You can deploy everything directly with the ARM template or follow the manual instruction.
+You can deploy everything directly with the ARM template or follow the manual instruction in each [specific containers documentation](.docs/)